cellplatform/platform-0.2.0/README.md

 - [video](https://youtu.be/0fpDlAEQio4?t=2641) SmallTalk (1976, 1980), only three primitive concepts.
 Everything is an object*, everything is a message, be as extremely late-bound as possible.
 Build everything else out of that (LISP-ey).

-*NB: "object" meaning the SmallTalk original concept of "object," not the later "OOP" conceptions ([ref.related](https://youtu.be/o4Xgx7bg3Lg?t=118)).
+*NB: "object" meaning the original SmallTalk conception of "object," not the following "OOP" notions that emerged later ([ref.related](https://youtu.be/o4Xgx7bg3Lg?t=118)).

 ---